MattJM1007/Blog-Preview-Card-Challenge/README.md

 I had a much better time with this project than the first one.
 The challenge is always getting the formating just right and figuring out how to center the main image.
 I adjusted the main container size and added the padding, which seemed to work.

+I alos learned how to add hover states with CSS.

 ### Continued development

 I want to get more comfortable and faster with laying out a web page and content.